noam87/noamswebsite/content/r/conclusions.md

 all you can aspire to is that your conclusions be one of many equally valid ways of coloring "Truth".

-The best way to go about, you don't want to go completely mad, is to pick a few, and be mindful that each one of these is just one more way of further enriching the limited flavor of reality that was assigned to you.
+The best way to go about, if you don't want to go completely mad, is to pick a few, and remember that each is just one more way of further enriching the limited flavor of reality that was assigned to you.

 ...
 I think.